-Access to campus for students and visitors was limited to two main entrances; one at the East Main Entrance and one at the West Main Entrance.
-Both entrances were staffed by employees who confirmed and recorded successful completion of health screening.
-All other entrances were locked and limited to staff entry via authorized swipe access.
+Access to campus for students and visitors was limited to three entrances.
+These entrances were staffed by employees who confirmed and recorded successful completion of health screening.
+Staff was allowed entry via authorized swipe access.
 All staff were required to health screen through an alternate, digital, process.
 Failed health screenings generated a report to Human Resources who followed up directly with employees to determine an appropriate course of action.